boltops-tools/lono/docs/_docs/core/blueprints.md

 This creates a `blueprint/myblueprint` folder in your lono project with a starter structure.

-To list the projects blueprints:
+To list the project's blueprints:

     lono blueprints